 - 1. All document types processed through SHARE must have a unique document number clearly marked on the form. - 2.
-All document numbers assigned by state agencies must be 8 characters except for journal entries, which require 10 and deposits that require 15. - 3.
-Document numbers must be unique within each state agency for each document type by fiscal year. - 4.
-FCD recommends the use of the system generated numbering system with SHARE.
+All document numbers assigned by state agencies must be 8 characters for Vouchers, 10 characters for journal entries, and 15 characters for deposits. - 3.
+Document numbers must be unique within each state agency for each document type by fiscal year.
+These numbers shall be in combination of numbers and letters only. - 4.
+FCD recommends the use of the system generated numbering system with SHARE except for year-end audit entries.
+Please refer to year-end-closing instruction per GLR7.